Přemysl Pitter: Exile

-Honours
+Honors

-For the rescue of Jewish children Pitter received the honour of Yad Vashem – The Righteous Among the Nations in 1964.
-In 1973 was Pitter awarded by the Order of Merit 1st Class of the Federal Republic of Germany by the President of Germany Gustav Heinemann.
+For the rescue of Jewish children, Pitter received the honor of Yad Vashem – The Righteous Among the Nations in 1964.
+In 1973, Pitter was awarded the Order of Merit 1st Class of the Federal Republic of Germany by the President of Germany Gustav Heinemann.
 In 1991, President Václav Havel conferred on P. Pitter the Order of Tomas Garrigue Masaryk IIIrd Class in memoriam for outstanding merits for democracy and human rights.